slice/peek/README.md

 window.DYNAMIC_JSON_ENDPOINT = "//dynamic.example.json";
 ```

-`DYNAMIC_JSON_ENDPOINT` dictates the URL the website will fetch on load.
+`DYNAMIC_JSON_ENDPOINT` is the URL that the website will fetch on load.
 Make
 sure that you have
 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configured
-correctly if you want to have the website request something that isn't on the
+correctly if you want the website to request something that isn't on the same
-same origin.
+origin.

 If the endpoint starts with `//`, then the `//` will be replaced with the domain
 that the page is loaded at, even matching the protocol.